 - Skullgirls has two invoked examples.

 - Parasoul has the special move "Egret Call", which interrupts the animation of whatever she is doing and causes it to end quicker.
 This allows her to fake opponents out by cancelling unsafe moves into the Egret Call and trip the opponent up while trying to "punish" the move as well as make moves safe that might not be otherwise.
+Egret Call can affect almost all of Parasoul's grounded attacks, including her most powerful Limit Break.

-- Skullgirls is also unique in the fact that the kind of cancelling seen in most other fighting games can be done even if the move to be canceled completely misses.
-(In other fighting games, one's attack must hit or be blocked by an opponent before it can be canceled.)
+- Skullgirls is also unique in the fact that the kind of canceling seen in most other fighting games can be done even if the move to be canceled completely misses.
+(In other fighting games, one's attack normally must hit or be blocked by an opponent before it can be canceled.)

 - One of the more well known examples is in Counter-Strike.
 Most, if not all, snipers cancel the animation that plays after each shot for bolt-action rifles by double tapping the "switch to previous weapon" button.
 The same thing is used in Global Offensive to unscope faster, because both sniper rifles have two levels of zoom Secondary Fire toggles through.